-Figure 12 shows the empirical and theoretical cumulative distribution functions of bilateral negotiated fed funds rates in the year 2019, along with the administered rates prevailing in the sample period (all expressed in percent per annum).55 The model delivers a reasonable fit for the distribution of bilateral fed funds rate, which was not targeted in the calibration.56
+Figure 3 shows the empirical and theoretical cumulative distribution functions of fed funds rates negotiated in the year 2019, along with the administered rates prevailing in the sample period (all expressed in percent per annum).
+The model delivers a reasonable fit for the cross-sectional distribution of fed funds rates, which was not targeted in the calibration.